ibm-cloud-docs/app-configuration/architecture-workload-isolation.md

 Each regional deployment of the {{site.data.keyword.appconfig_full}} serves multiple tenants that are identified by the {{site.data.keyword.IBM_notm}}service instance.

 - The {{site.data.keyword.appconfig_notm}} service in a region is a multi-tenant highly available service.
-- The configuration data that is collected and processed by the {{site.data.keyword.appconfig_notm}} service is associated with the service instance that is created by a tenant and not visible to the other service instances by virtue of this association.
+- The configuration data that is collected and processed by the {{site.data.keyword.appconfig_notm}} service is associated with the service instance that is created by a tenant.
+This configuration data is not visible to the other service instances by virtue of this association.
-- Data for all tenants is colocated in the same datastore and segmented by the tenant-specific instance <i>guid</i>.
+- Data for all tenants is colocated in the same data store and segmented by the tenant-specific instance `guid`.
 Retrieval of tenant-specific data is enforced by access control policies.